 I do computational social science at Stanford.
 My overall interest is the Internet's impact on ideological fracturing around the world.
 I'm responsive to emails, interested in collaborating, and always happy to talk.

 My current work utilizes the Screenomics approach: analyzing hyper-rich behavioral data collected from the smartphone.
 See a recent New York Times article about my lab's work.
-Previously, I have conducted behavioral lab experiments, surveys, fieldwork, and optimization for data science applications.
 Currently, I am running a national online field experiment in the US measuring the impact of social media on political hostility.
 Separately, with collaborators at Microsoft Research, I am using panel data from the Nielsen company to measure echo chambers in TV news consumption.

 Reeves [… Muise…] et al. (2019).
 Screenomics: A Framework to Capture and Analyze Personal Life Experiences and the Ways that Technology Shapes Them.
 Human Computer Interaction.
 1-52.
 New York Times report